Uroctonus mordax: Habitat

-The Western Forest Scorpion is most commonly found in the San Francisco Bay Area.
+The western forest scorpion is most common in the San Francisco Bay Area, but it is also found in western Oregon and as far north as southern Washington.
 They reside often in remote regions of the western facing hills.
 Their habitat ranges from elevations of 5 meters up to 2000 meters.
-California forest scorpions require a moister environment than other species of scorpions.
-Therefore, they primarily reside under rocks, bark, dead trees, They have been spotted in households in Woodacre, California.
+California forest scorpions require a moister environment than other species of scorpions; therefore, they primarily reside under rocks, bark, and dead trees.

 Behavior

 Birthing

-The Uroctonus mordax deliver their young at an earlier stage in their development.
-Studies have shown the Western Forest Scorpion to give birth primarily in the summer months.
+Uroctonus mordax deliver their young at an earlier stage in their development.
+Studies have shown the western forest scorpion to give birth primarily in the summer months.
 The young are engulfed in a membrane at birth that is held by the mother until they can escape.
 After leaving the membrane, they climb to the mother's back.
 However, at no point do the young's legs touch the ground in the process of getting to the back.

 Subspecies

 These two subspecies belong to the species Uroctonus mordax: